What's in it for you

 The quick way to awesomeness

-- Can be downloaded: You can download this file.
+- Can be downloaded: Select if this file can be downloaded.
 Unchecking this box prohibits users from downloading or editing this content.
 They won't be able to open the document in other applications on their device.
-Users will still be able to view the file, but downloading or sharing of the original copy will be disabled.
+Viewing is still possible, but downloading or sharing of the original copy will be disabled.

 It's still possible to add the file to a Collection if the file cannot be downloaded.
 However, when you try to share a collection with a file that cannot be shared, it will not be included in the Share.